getify/You-Dont-Know-JS/scope-closures/ch5.md

 | :--- |
 | That's interesting!
 Recall from earlier, we said that `var studentName;` is *not* the same as `var studentName = undefined;`, but here with `let`, they behave the same.
 The difference comes down to the fact that `var studentName` automatically initializes at the top of the scope, where `let studentName` does not. |

-Recall that we've asserted a few times so far that *Compiler* ends up removing any `var` / `let` / `const` declaration statements, replacing them with the instructions at the top of each scope to register the appropriate identifiers.
+Remember that we've asserted a few times so far that *Compiler* ends up removing any `var`/`let`/`const` declaration statements, replacing them with the instructions at the top of each scope to register the appropriate identifiers.

 So if we analyze what's going on here, we see that an additional nuance is that *Compiler* is also adding an instruction in the middle of the program, at the point where the variable `studentName` was declared, to handle that declaration's auto-initialization.
 We cannot use the variable at any point prior to that initialization occuring.
 The same goes for `const` as it does for `let`.

-The term coined by TC39 to refer to this *period of time* from the entering of a scope to where the auto-initialization of the variable occurs, is: Temporal Dead Zone (TDZ).
+The term coined by TC39 to refer to this *period of time* from the entering of a scope to where the auto-initialization of the variable occurs is: Temporal Dead Zone (TDZ).

 The TDZ is the time window where a variable exists but is still uninitialized, and therefore cannot be accessed in any way.
 Only the execution of the instructions left by *Compiler* at the point of the original declaration can do that initialization.
 After that moment, the TDZ is done, and the variable is free to be used for the rest of the scope.